juagargi/scion/doc/ColibriDesign.rst

 the ASes in the sequence :math:`C \to D \to E`.
 These are the steps:

 #.
-The COLIBRI service at `C` decides to renew the down-segment reservation.
+The COLIBRI service at `C` decides to renew the core-segment reservation.
    The path of the reservation has the flags and HopFields:
    :math:`\verb!C=1,R=0,S=1!, C \to D \to E`.
 The COLIBRI service at `C` does the initial AS admission and sends the request to the